 You will be invited to contact a named member of the Pupillage Committee if you have a disability and require reasonable adjustments to be made.

 Who is on the panel for the First Interview?

-The interview panel will normally comprise 5 members of the Pupillage Committee, with at least 1 QC.
+The interview panel will normally comprise 3 members of chambers, with at least 1 QC and 2 members of the Pupillage Committee.
 It will be gender balanced as far as possible.